40 Wooden Giants Hidden in Plain Sight: Discover Thomas Dambo Trolls in the US

 Spirit of the Suwannee Music Park & Campground, Live Oak Florida

-Part of Dambo’s exhibition at the Halloween music festival — Hulaween — in Suwannee Music Park, Zach The Shaman is a temporary installation that creates a festive atmosphere during the event.
-Outside of the event, Zach travels the globe.
-Other past exhibits by Dambo at Hulaween include:
+Part of Dambo’s exhibition at the Halloween music festival — Hulaween — in Suwannee Music Park, Zach The Shaman is a temporary installation from 2018 that creates a festive atmosphere during the event.
+Outside of the event, Zach travels the globe in search of more fun parties.
+Past exhibits by Dambo at Hulaween include:

-• Snorra Of Suwannee, a giant recycled monster designed to appear as if emerging from a lake
+- Snorra Of Suwannee, a giant recycled monster designed in 2015 to appear as if emerging from a lake and dismantled in 2019

-• Runes Tree, a troll-like sculpture stabbed by a tree
+- Runes Træ, a troll-like sculpture built in 2016 to look like it was stabbed by a tree and dismantled in 2019

-• Sly the Spy, a spider creature with a built-in hangout space
+- Sly the Spy, a spider creature with a built-in hangout space exhibited from 2017 to 2021

-These installations, made primarily from local scrap wood and pallets, were so well-received that some, like Snorra and Runes Tree, remained at the park after the festival before being dismantled.
+These installations, made primarily from local scrap wood and pallets, were so well-received that some, like Snorra Of Suwannee and Runes Træ, remained at the park after the festival before being dismantled.
 Each piece brings a unique, interactive experience to the festival, blending art with function.

 About the Spirit of the Suwannee Music Park & Campground